department-of-veterans-affairs/vets-website/_education/4-eligible-programs-reap.md

 ### Who is covered
 You and/or your dependents

-### Available benefits
-- Repayment of some or all of your tuition and fees for institutional education, certificate programs, and vocational training
-- Additional monthly benefits if you participate in the [Buy-Up program] (link to Buy-Up program)

 ### How it works
+Under REAP, you may be able to receive assistance on some or all of your tuition and fees for college courses, certificate programs, and vocational training.

-The amount of repayment you receive depends on your active-service time.
-See the [current benefit rates](http://www.benefits.va.gov/gibill/resources/benefits_resources/rate_tables.asp#ch1607).
+The amount of your benefit depends on your active-service time.
+See the [current benefit rates](http://www.benefits.va.gov/gibill/resources/benefits_resources/rate_tables.asp#ch1607).You may get additional monthly benefits if you participate in the [Buy-Up program] (link to Buy-Up program).

 ### Learn more:
 [REAP pamphlet](Link to http://www.benefits.va.gov/gibill/docs/pamphlets/ch1607_pamphlet.pdf)